VUEngine/vuengine.github.io/documentation/user-guide/game-levels.md

     }
 ```

-Actor has helper methods to propagate calls related to animations, like play, pause, stop, etc., to the attached VisualComponents.
-This class basically facades the interactions to control Sprites’ animations.
+The `Actor` has helper methods to propagate calls related to animations, like play, pause, stop, etc., to the attached `VisualComponent`s.
+This class basically facades the interactions to control `Sprite`s’ animations.

 ```cpp
     /// Play the animation with the provided name.